furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 Connecting cljs repl: Polylith RealWorld Server REPL (start)...
 ```

-> Check [.vscode/settings.json](.vscode/settings.json) file to see what Calva does under the hood.
+> (Optional) check [.vscode/settings.json](.vscode/settings.json) file to see what Calva does under the hood.

+Now open http://localhost:3000 in your browser to test the app!

 ## Put the `poly` tool to your service

 A convenient way to run the `poly` tool is to start a `shell`:
 1. [Install](https://clojure.org/guides/install_clojure) the `clojure` command, if you haven't already.
-2. Start a `poly` shell, by executing `clojure -M:poly` from the workspace root (_clojure-polylith-realworld-example-app_).
+2. Start a `poly` [shell](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/shell), by executing `clojure -M:poly` from the workspace root (_clojure-polylith-realworld-example-app_).

 <img src=".media/readme/shell.png" alt="shell" width="300">